RebEmnacin/RebEmnacin/README.md

 🧠 I'm a **CS student**, **builder**, and occasional **chaos-driven creative** who turns half-finished ideas into actual working projects.
 I like making things that solve *my own* problems first — usually that means small tools, dashboards, and apps that don't exist yet but probably should.

+My process usually goes: idea planning → sketching it out → designing the look in my graphics tools → building the skeleton by hand in HTML/CSS/JS → bringing in AI to vibe-code it into something polished → then going back through line by line to actually understand what was generated, catch hallucinations, and fix anything that's quietly broken.

 [![](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 <div align="center">